blkfribourg/blkfribourg.github.io/_pages/about.md

 ## WheelDash today

-WheelDash now covers the complete riding workflow:
+WheelDash now covers the core ride on the watch, with additional capabilities depending on the implementation:

 - live EUC telemetry on the wrist;
-- visual and Bluetooth audio safety alerts;
+- configurable visual, audible and vibration safety alerts, depending on watch capability;
-- offline map display;
+- preloaded maps and navigation on supported implementations;
 - ENGO glasses and Garmin Varia integration;
 - ride recording;
 - platform-specific navigation;
 - post-ride analysis and public community features through the WheelDash Ride Portal for Amazfit recordings.

-WheelDash connects directly to supported EUCs.
-It does not require WheelLog, DarknessBot or EUC World, although displaying information supplied by EUC World can be used as an optional setup.
+In direct EUC mode, WheelDash connects the watch straight to a supported wheel and handles telemetry, alarms and recording without using a phone as the live-data middleman.
+It does not require WheelLog, DarknessBot or EUC World.
+Amazfit also offers an optional EUC World mode; that mode is explicitly phone-relayed rather than a direct watch-to-wheel connection.

 ## Three implementations